kube-agent/kuery/README.md

 # Kuery

-Kuery is an open-source LLM-based assistant that allows you to chat with your Kubernetes cluster.
+#### Disclaimer: Project is currently in a PoC state.
-Kuery can assist you with deploying applications, managing resources, and much more.
+Kuery is an open-source LLM-based assistant that allows users to chat with their Kubernetes clusters.

-Kuery uses basic functionality of langchaingo and implements its own mini-framework for agents based flows.
+Kuery can assist users with deploying applications, managing resources, and much more.

-Disclaimer: currently the project is in a demo state - the majority of the pipeline is implemented, but the project is not yet fully functional.
+Kuery enables Kubernetes users by bridging knowledge gaps and simplifying the interaction with the cluster, and empowers power users by accelerating and automating their workflows.

 ## System

 Kuery provides a turn-based terminal chat interface that allows you to interact with your Kubernetes cluster.